Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Data simulation

-After all the key parameters of BBH are generated, we have got an unlensed catalog of initial BBHs in mock universe characterized by $z$ and $D_L(z)$, $(m_1,m_2)$ and $\mathcal{M}$, $(\theta,\phi,\psi,\iota)$ and $\Theta$.
-In this catalog, we have ignored the lensing effect, just like in real analysis\citep[][]{LSC202105_GWTC2_pop}.
-We then return to Eq.\ref{eq:SNRrho} at the beginning of this section, and check if we could detect these BBH-GW signals.
+Thus, we have got an unlensed catalog of BBHs.
+Their parameters including $(m_1,m_2)$ and $\mathcal{M}$, $(\theta,\phi,\psi,\iota)$ and $\Theta$, $z$ and $D_L(z)$ are all MC sampled from certain PDFs (BHMF, uniform, and fixing $z_s=10$).
+As mentioned above, we haven't considered the lensing effect at this stage, i.e., this catalogue is just like in real analysis\citep[][]{LSC202105_GWTC2_pop}.
+We then return to Eq.\ref{eq:SNRrho} to check whether we could detect these BBH-GW signals.
 Adopting the widely accepted detecting threshold $\rho_\text{th}=8$ in Eq.\ref{eq:SNRrho}, only about $1/3$ intrinsic events in our whole mocked universe with SNR $\rho>\rho_\text{th}$ could be detected.
 So we need to handle this selection effect reasonably in Sec.\ref{sec:SelectionEffect} of estimation BHMF of our whole mocked universe by using only around $1/3$ BHs.